aaron-kristopher/School-Notes-2nd-Year/JRIZAL/19th Century.md

 	- He disdains all forms of authority believing that society must be organized from the bottom upwards by spontaneous cooperation or association
 	- he espoused anarchy

-5. Georg Wilhelm Friedrich hegel
+5. Georg Wilhelm Friedrich Hegel

 	- Has a passionate faith that destroying something old automatically creates something new and the new set-up will be better than the previous one
 	- As progress takes place, conflicts are inevitable